Terms & Conditions

 7.4 We may accept special delivery instructions at the time of ordering online or when ordering by phone.
 By giving these instructions you are accepting responsibility for your order delivery and understand that no claim can be made against our courier company or Style Our Home for missing / stolen / damaged items under these instructions.

 7.5 Upon receipt of your order, Style Our Home will send you an order confirmation, via e-mail, (or post if e-mail is unavailable).
 Where items ordered are in stock, we aim to dispatch orders within 7 – 21 days.
-Otherwise, lead times vary depending upon the item ordered - estimated delivery times are shown on each product page.
+Otherwise, lead times vary depending upon the item ordered - estimated delivery times are shown on each product page (exclusive of public holidays).
 The Seller will make every effort to keep you updated of any changes to estimated lead times.
 In the event of any delays with stock availability issues, we will keep Customers regularly informed as to the estimated delivery time of Goods.

 7.6 The Seller shall use his reasonable endeavours to meet any date agreed for delivery.
 You have legal rights if we deliver any Goods late.
 If we miss the delivery deadline for any Goods then you may treat the contract at an end immediately if any of the following apply: